Severe Combined Immune Deficiency (SCID) and Combined Immune Deficiency (CID)

 Understanding SCID and CID

-SCID is characterized by an absence of T-cells and little or no B-cell function.
-CID is characterized by impaired T-cell and B-cell function, although T-cells and B-cells are not absent.
+Severe combined immune deficiency (SCID) is characterized by an absence of T-cells and little or no B-cell function.
+Combined immune deficiency (CID) is characterized by impaired T-cell and B-cell function, although T-cells and B-cells are not absent.
 SCID and CID are inherited disorders - children inherit the gene from their parents.
 CID is similar to SCID but is a less serious and aggressive form of primary immune deficiency.

 Symptoms of SCID and CID

-Symptoms of both SCID and CID include frequent and severe respiratory infections.
+Symptoms of both severe combined immune deficiency (SCID) and combined immune deficiency (CID) include frequent and severe respiratory infections.
 Other symptoms, which occur in infants, include poor growth, rashes similar to eczema, recurrent thrush in the mouth, chronic diarrhea, though all these symptoms may not occur.

 Diagnosing SCID and CID